-With a stellar offer in hand, you’re holding your breath for what comes next: the dreaded home appraisal.
+With a stellar offer in hand, you’re holding your breath for what comes next: the home appraisal.

 (Video Credit: Corinne Rivera / HomeLight)